Nuclear Medicine Technician Salaries in Lexington, Kentucky

 This chart describes the expected percentage of people who perform the job of Nuclear Medicine Technician in Lexington, KY that make less than that salary.
 For example 50% of the people who perform the job of Nuclear Medicine Technician in Lexington are expected to make less than the median.

 Provides diagnostic aid to physicians by conducting organ or body scans on patients.
 Administers and records isotope dosages in accordance with established departmental protocol.
 Observes patients during procedures and reports any abnormal activity.
-Typically requires a bachelor's degree, at least 2 years of experience in radiology, and registration with the Nuclear Medicine Technology certification Board, the American Registry of Radiologic Technologists (A.R.R.T.), or the American Society of Clinical Pathology.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
+Typically requires a bachelor's degree.
 Typically reports to a chief technologist or manager.
+Requires registration with the Nuclear Medicine Technology certification Board, the American Registry of Radiologic Technologists (A.R.R.T.), or the American Society of Clinical Pathology.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.
 View full job description